Former Seattle Impact soccer owner Dion Earl insists women had ‘motivation’ to target him and lie about sexual assaults

 PHOENIX — Former Seattle Impact indoor soccer owner Dion Earl insisted Tuesday that five women from two states and a Lyft driver that testified against him here at his sexual assault trial are all lying.

-Earl, 47, spent the morning wrapping up his testimony, proclaiming its “absolute truth” and his total innocence in a case where two babysitters say he molested and groped them in separate 2017 incidents while at his Mesa, Arizona home to babysit his children.
+Earl, 47, spent the morning wrapping up his testimony, proclaiming its “absolute truth” and his total innocence in a case where two babysitters say he molested and groped them in separate 2017 incidents while at his Mesa, Ariz., home to babysit his children.
 But during afternoon cross-examination, Maricopa County prosecutor Yigael Cohen highlighted numerous inconsistencies between Earl’s testimony and the statements he initially gave to police.

 Bolstering the prosecution’s case throughout the two-week jury trial, for which closing arguments begin Wednesday, was an earlier ruling allowing two former Impact dance team members testify about their 2014 sexual assault allegations against Earl that were never prosecuted by King County.
-Also, a former nanny to Earl’s children was allowed to testify about a trip to Las Vegas in which she accused Earl of molesting her but also resulted in no criminal charges being laid.
+Also, a former nanny to Earl’s children was allowed to testify about a trip to Las Vegas in which she accused Earl of molesting her but also resulted in no criminal charges being filed.

 During Tuesday’s cross-examination by Cohen, Earl was asked whether he still maintains that all five women came into court and lied under oath about separate incidents of assault.